-6.8.a.4.A.4.
-Name, address, and telephone number of a person from whom interested persons may obtain further information, including copies of the draft permit or draft general permit, fact sheet, and the application;

 6.8.a.4.A.5.
+Name, address, and telephone number or an email or website address of the Secretary from whom interested persons may obtain further information, including copies of the draft permit or draft general permit, fact sheet, and the application;

+6.8.a.4.A.6.
 A brief description of the comment procedures required by subdivisions 6.8.b and 6.8.c and the time and place of any hearing that will be held, including a statement of procedures to request a hearing (unless a hearing has already been scheduled) and other procedures by which the public may participate in the final permit decision; and

-6.8.a.4.B.Public notices for hearings. -- In addition to the requirements of subparagraph 6.8.a.4.A, public notice of a hearing shall contain the following information:
+6.8.a.4.B.
+Public notices for hearings. -- In addition to the requirements of subparagraph 6.8.a.4.A, public notice of a hearing shall contain the following information: